Common names : Morel, True Morel, Sponge Morel, Common Morel

 Tomatoes belong to the nightshade family (Solanaceae) which makes their stems and leaves toxic due to solanine (who would eat those though? don’t cook them!)
 It upsets your digestive system and your nerves.
 Tomatine which can be found in leaves, stems and unripe green tomatoes is also toxic, though it’s never present in sufficient amount,

-a lot of poisonous plants, however the key is that you have to eat them in many cases.
+There’s a lot of poisonous plants, however, the key is that you have to eat them in many cases.
 Touch alone in many cases isn’t enough.